Certificate of Apprenticeship

 To arrange the exam, you need to:

-Once you’ve paid the fee and scheduled the exam, you can start preparing for it using the Exam Preparation Guide from Skilled Trades Ontario.
+Once you’ve paid the fee and scheduled the exam, you can start preparing for it using Skilled Trades Ontario's Exam Preparation Guide.

 Provisional Certificate of Qualification

-When you complete your apprenticeship in a trade that has a C of Q exam, you will receive a Provisional Certificate of Qualification from Skilled Trades Ontario.
+When you complete your apprenticeship in a trade that has a certifying exam, you will receive a Provisional Certificate of Qualification from Skilled Trades Ontario.

-This certificate will allow you to continue working in a compulsory trade.
-The term of this certificate is one year, in which you must write and pass your C of Q exam.
+This certificate allows you to continue working in a compulsory trade.
+The term of this certificate is one year, in which you must write and pass your certifying exam.

 Red Seal

-Having a Red Seal qualifies you to work in other provinces and territories without more tests and paperwork.
+Having a Red Seal qualifies you to work in your trade in other provinces and territories without more tests and paperwork.

 In Ontario you can get a Red Seal in more than 50 trades, including: